T of C

 Lineage of 楊新倫 Yang Xinlun (1898-1990)

 See also here.
 Although Yang himself was born in Shanghai his ancestral home was 番禺 Panyu, now a southern district of Guangzhou.
-He studied qin with 王紹楨 Wang Shaochen (from Guangxi), from 盧家炳 Lu Jiaping (Guangdong) and, most thoroughly, 鄭健侯 Zheng Jianhou (also Guangdong).
+He first studied qin with 王紹楨 Wang Shaochen (from Guangxi), then from 盧家炳 Lu Jiaping (Guangdong), then most thoroughly from 鄭健侯 Zheng Jianhou (see above), introduced to him by Lu Jiaping.

 Yang Xinlun was also a martial arts master, teaching this in various parts of China before settling down in Guangzhou in the 1950s.
 Here Yang's best known disciples are apparently 謝導秀 Xie Daoxiu (1940-) and 區君虹 Ou Junhong (區軍虹?
 1945-; recording).